woupiestek/rlox/log.md

 Reverted the data structure solved the recursive function. something still goes wrong with upvalues, and new problem have arisen with classes.

+Can a mistake ever be smart?
+At least the tests succeed again, after severla significant refactors.

+### type specific allocators

+So the idea was that for each type, there is a class that manages objects of that type.

 ## 2024-08-27